mattgirdler/matthewgirdler.github.io/content/blogs/playing-against-the-elements/index.md

 ![](./media/image10.png)

 Notably, two of these teams are Manchester United and Arsenal, the other two are Watford and West Brom.
-Two pairs of teams which participated in a match with extreme rain conditions.
+Two sets of teams which participated in a match with extreme rainfall.

 At this point it seemed appropriate to [winsorise](https://en.wikipedia.org/wiki/Winsorizing) the